Enjoying your puppy’s first Christmas

 Puppy’s often get excited when people are opening presents and want to get involved - which isn’t always ideal.
 And they might be desperate for entertainment in the afternoon when you just want to flop in front of the TV in a food coma.
 If you prepare early you can entertain your dog without having to put in a lot of effort on the day.
 Have treats and chews in the room you’re opening presents so you can reward your puppy for being good and distract them from all the excitement.
 It’s best to put your puppy on a lead so they don’t decide to open some of the presents for themselves.
 Then move everything out of their reach once the presents have been opened.

 You don’t have to buy your dog an expensive present - they don’t know it’s Christmas.
 But if you want to treat them, a small toy or chew is a good idea because they’ve got something new to keep them busy on Christmas Day.
 You can wrap their present in newspaper (just scrunch it - no need for tape) so they can enjoy opening their gift.
 You can also use your recycling to give your dog something to entertain them while you’re eating dinner or watching TV.
 I love using toilet roll inner tubes because everyone has them.
 Just fold over one end, fill with dry food and treats from the pet shop or small chews and fold over the other end.
 Make your puppy 5 or 6 and they’ve got their own free presents.
 Get these ready a few days before Christmas so you can just grab them when your puppy’s getting bored.
-You can find more easy ways you can use stuff you already have to keep your puppy busy this Christmas in my Enriching Your Dog’s Life e-book.

 Written by Juniper Indigo, dog trainer in Tiverton and Exeter